 Cervical Stenosis Treatment Guidelines – 2024

-Safety and efficacy are as important as results therefore our unique multi-stage cellular therapy for spinal stenosis will require 1-2 Weeks in Bangkok, Thailand.
+Safety and efficacy are as important as results; therefore, our unique multi-stage cellular therapy for spinal stenosis will require 1-2 Weeks in Bangkok, Thailand.
 Due to the varying degrees of spinal damage experienced by each patient, our orthopedic team will need to evaluate potential candidates.
-Upon approval, a detailed treatment plan will be provided an will include specific recommendations such as day by day treatment calendar (appointment dates), th total number nights required along with fixed medical costs (excluding accommodations or flights).
-To begin the treatment evaluation process please prepare recent medical records such as (MRI or CT Scans) and contact us today.
+Upon completion of the evaluation, a detailed treatment plan will be provided.
+It will include specific recommendations such as a day-by-day treatment calendar (appointment dates), total nights required, and fixed medical costs (excluding accommodations or flights).
+To begin the treatment evaluation, please prepare recent medical records such as (MRI or CT Scans) and contact us today.

 Published Clinical Citations